wildwoodmo/wildwoodmo.github.io/_posts/2022-01-13-wildwood-missouri-movie-theater.markdown

 categories:
 ---

+# Update
+After 1 month, we finally got B&B Theaters to process a proper refund.
+Unsure if we will ever go back.

+# Original Post

 There is one movie theater in Wildwood Missouri, and based on poor customer service experiences with B&B Theaters in Wildwood, it is not our recommendation that you patronize their theater.

 If you purchase tickets for a movie online, you will be charged a service fee.
 If that movie is for some reason cancelled, they will: